Assistance programs Trumbull County Ohio and Warren

 The Salvation Army – Warren Corps provides homeowners as well as tenants with financial assistance.
-Qualified residents can receive access to counseling, limited financial help for such expenses as heating bills and rent, and information on local charities and non-profits.
+Qualified residents can receive access to counseling, limited financial help for such expenses as heating bills and rent, and information on local charities or non-profits.

 Several other financial and emergency programs are available in Trumbull County.
 The Salvation Army will also focus on homeless prevention and offer holiday assistance, such as toys and winter coats for children.
 Case management is also ongoing.
 The Salvation Army also tries to help students succeed by giving out free back to school supplies, Chrome books, and other goods.
 Dial (216) 861-8185.
 Find how to get help from Trumbull County Salvation Army.

 While each of these non-profit agencies offer different forms of assistance to Trumbull County Ohio residents and families, at the end of the day they do provide some forms of support.
 You will need to call them to see if they have funding, and to learn which types of programs they offer.
 For example they may help with rent, utility, and heating bills.

 Info Line referral service - Anyone can dial this number.
 Callers will be directed to state of Ohio grants for housing or rent needs, free community clinics, food pantries, shelter as well as security deposit help and services such as weatherization.
 There are also job training solutions in Warren Ohio and nearby towns, as well as non-profits that offer all forms of financial aid.
 No matter the challenge, free information is available.
 Read more on Trumbull County Info Line.